Rajora0/Rajora0/README.md

 ### Welcome to my profile on GitHub!

-Graduated in Bachelor of Physics from the Federal University of Itajubá (2021), studying a postgraduate degree in Data Science and Big Data from the Pontifical Catholic University of Minas Gerais (2022).
-He is currently a Data Scientist at the company ZENVIA where he works with machine learning and natural language.
-He has experience in the field of Data Science, with an emphasis on machine learning applications, big data analysis and cloud applications.
-He has worked with computer vision and applied neural networks in astronomy.
+Graduated with a Bachelor of Physics from the Federal University of Itajubá (UNIFEI) in 2021 and completed a postgraduate degree in Data Science and Big Data from the Pontifical Catholic University of Minas Gerais (PUC Minas) in 2022.
+I am currently a Data Scientist at ZENVIA, where I work with machine learning, deep learning, and natural language processing.
+My experience in Data Science encompasses machine learning applications, big data analysis, cloud applications, computer vision, and the application of neural networks in astronomy.
+I am also currently pursuing a Master's degree in Astrophysics with a focus on Data Science.

 <h2 style="text-align: justify;margin: 5px 200px 0 200px;float: center;display:block-inline">